 Another thing you should consider is the quality of the product.
 Poor quality fittings usually are lightweight, with thin faucet body.
 Overall, make sure you’re confident about the durability of the product before choosing it.

-What is the difference between a Traditional and a Single-Tap Mixer?
+Difference Between a Traditional and a Single-Tap Mixer

 You might have heard, or even used a tap that supplies both hot and cold water from the same spout, and also balances the temperature of the water as needed.
 This type of tap is the single-mixer tap.
 The single-mixer tap usually has one handle that controls hot and cold water.